MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-fx.md

     =Concatenate("Hello, ", User.FullName)
     ```

 - **Tables are accessed securely**: Dataverse tables can be accessed securely using formulas.
 Verify table permissions are appropriately configured first.
-Also, the context of a site user is available using the [User](/power-platform/power-fx/reference/function-user) object.
+Also, the context of a site user is available using the **User** object.
 For example, the following expression retrieves the DataverseUserId value of the currently authenticated user.

     ```powerapps-dot
     =Concatenate("Hello, ", First(Filter(Contacts,Contact = User.DataverseUserId)).'First Name' & "!")
     ```
+> [!NOTE]
+> The **User** object represents a Power Pages user and hence does not support the same set of properties as the [User](/power-platform/power-fx/reference/function-user) function

 - **Inserting a value within text**: To insert a value within text, use the following syntax.